Name: Joseph Pettet

 in her bible, as the father of Thomas b.1807, and William b.1805

-We now have this as a possible re-creation of his family:
+We now have this as a possible re-creation of Thomas's family:

 |